-A graphic novel contains a beginning, a middle and an end.
-A graphic novel will offer the kind of resolution you expect from a novel, even if it is part of a series.
-Indeed, this makes a graphic novel longer and more substantive than a comic book, which is a serialized extract from a larger narrative.
-Calling something a graphic novel isn't just an elegant way of saying “comic”.
+Are comics and graphic novels the same thing?
+Not quite.
+While they may look similar, there are some key differences between the two.
+A graphic novel contains a beginning, a middle and an end, offering the kind of resolution you expect from a novel.
+This makes it longer and more substantive than a comic book, which is a serialized extract from a larger narrative.

 Comics are serialized stories; most are relatively short and tell the story of the book's heroes and heroines over a long period of time.
 A comic is a publication that contains sequential juxtaposed panels to represent the individual scene in comic book art.
 Graphic novels earned a reputation for being stark, explicit and for a mature audience, while comics were relegated to more popular popularity.
 A standard comic usually includes the beginning, middle, or end of a story, so a person usually can't read or buy just one to learn the whole plot or discover the characters.